cosmosking2050/API/1.3/README.md

 Authenticating your API call can be done in two ways:

-<code>apikey</code> – Each API request must contain the accounts API KEY.
-Some sensitive API requests must also contain an MD5 encrypted password.
+<code>apikey</code> – Each API request must contain the accounts APIKEY.
+Some API requests may also require an MD5 encrypted password.

 <b>Related Error codes:</b>